tknerr/vagrant-vcloud/README.md

     The vApp will actually not power on successfully with guest customization enabled, and a blank password.

+    [x] This should be fixed.

+*   Avoid serializing vApp/Virtual Machine build when multi Virtual Machines

+    Find a way to avoid doing the following steps:
+    - Create vApp
+    - Create VM1
+    - Boot & Guest Customize VM1
+    - Applying network port forwarding rules
+    - Create VM2
+    - Boot & Guest Customize VM2
+    - Applying network port forwarding rules
+    - repeat for every VM...

+    This would avoid spending a lot of time for each VM on the boot/reboot process for the guest customization process.

+*   Inconsistency to fix on the following variable through the whole code/lib

+    This should never happen ! (vm/vApp is confusing !)
+    :vm_scoped_local_id => rule[:VAppScopedVmId]

+    We might need to clean some data structures between the driver/api

 ### Vagrant Actions ###

 *   Box